-Preventive maintenance is one of the key factors in keeping your car at its top notch condition.
+Preventive maintenance, such as checking your vehicle's oil, battery status, and brake system condition, is one of the key factors in keeping your car at its top notch condition.
 However, out of all the things that you can do to maintain your car, there’s one important routine that everyone should consider but only a few are aware of – tire rotation.

 Tire rotation is the process of periodically moving the position of the wheels to even out tire wear.
 In this article, we’ll be discussing its importance, how often do you need to do it, and the types of tire rotation you can use depending on your car.